Dropshipping: selling products online

 Delivery time and returns

 Tell your customer about the expected delivery time in advance.
 If your supplier is based in China, it will take anywhere from 2 to 3 weeks for the product to arrive.
 It is also important to be clear about the returns procedure.
 If you want your customer to return products to the foreign supplier, you have to tell them in advance.
 If you fail to do so, you will have to pay the return cost yourself.
-Clarity is in everyone’s best interest, as it helps prevent unwanted surprises, conflict, and dissatisfied customers, sellers, or suppliers.
+Being clear is in everyone’s best interest, as it helps prevent unwanted surprises, conflict, and dissatisfied customers, sellers, or suppliers.

 Product safety

 If you want to sell your products to non-EU customers, read up on local laws and regulations in the country or countries in question.
-Laws governing consumer protection, product regulations (product requirements), and Internet purchases often vary from country to country.
+Laws governing consumer protection, product regulations (product requirements), and internet purchases often vary from country to country.

 Customs and import duties